DSOlab/widera_2023_access/PartB.md

 and counter measures explicit.

 **Deliverable D1.3**: Interim & Final Reports

+### WP2 Capacity Building

+The objectives of this WP are to:

+* Create efficient, solid communication and networking channels between the host and the twining research institutions
+* Lay the foundation for a long-term synergies and collaboration in the scientific fields of expertise
+* Transfer scientific knowledge and expertise from the partners to the host institution/personnel
+* Transfer administrative knowledge and skills from the partners to the host institution

+**Task 2.1 Knowledge Transfer: DORIS**
+Inclusion of IPGP and/or CLS personnel in at least one PhD dissertation and one post-doc, carried out in NTUA.
+Short term visits of NTUA personnel, PhD and PostDoc students to CLS and IPGP, where they will be taught specifics of the DORIS technique, data analysis schemes used in the expert institutes and relevant applications.
+Short term visits of CLS and IPGP personnel to NTUA, where they will perform schooling for NTUA personnel and PhD and PostDoc students.
+CLS and IPGP will provide assistance to NTUA for the latter to build its own processing software, thus gaining hands-on experience and efficiency in the technique.
+IPGP and CLS will introduce NTUA to the IDS community, thus enabling further long-term networking in a high-caliber service with prestigious international members.
+Co-authorship of one scientific paper, to be published in peer-reviewed journal, and at least one scientific publication submitted to an international conference.

+**Deliverable D2.1**:
+Free and open-source DORIS data analysis software for precise orbit determination.

+**Task 2.2 Knowledge Transfer: SLR**
+Inclusion of GFZ personnel in at least one PhD dissertation carried out in NTUA.
+Short term visits of NTUA personnel and PhD students to GFZ, where they will be taught specifics of the SLR technique, data analysis schemes used in the expert institutes and relevant applications.
+NTUA staff will also make a guided visit at the SLR station in Potsdam (operated by GFZ), where they will be introduced to the instrumentation and operational aspects of the site.
+Short term visits of GFZ personnel to NTUA, where they will perform schooling for NTUA personnel and PhD students.
+GFZ will provide assistance to NTUA for the latter to build its own processing software, thus gaining hands-on experience and efficiency in the technique.
+GFZ will introduce NTUA to the ILRS community, thus enabling further long-term networking in a high-caliber service with prestigious international members.
+Co-authorship of one scientific paper, to be published in peer-reviewed journal, and at least one scientific publication submitted to an international conference.

+**Deliverable D2.2**:
+Free and open-source SLR data analysis software for precise orbit determination.

+**Task 2.3 Knowledge Transfer: VLBI**
+Inclusion of OSO personnel in at least one PhD dissertation carried out in NTUA.
+Short term visits of NTUA personnel and PhD students to OSO, where they will be taught specifics of the VLBI technique, data analysis schemes used in the expert institutes and relevant applications.
+NTUA staff will also make a guided visit at the VLBI station in Onsala (operated by OSO), where they will be introduced to the instrumentation and operational aspects of the site.
+Short term visits of OSO personnel to NTUA, where they will perform schooling for NTUA personnel and PhD students.
+OSO will introduce NTUA to the IVS community, thus enabling further long-term networking in a high-caliber service with prestigious international members.
+Co-authorship of one scientific paper, to be published in peer-reviewed journal, and at least one scientific publication submitted to an international conference.

+**Deliverable D2.3**:

+**Task 2.4 Knowledge Transfer: Administrative**

+**Deliverable D2.4**:

 ## 3.2 Capacity of participants and consortium as a whole